The rebirth of the 500 W. 5th tower in downtown Winston-Salem will gain more momentum when two more tenants begin leasing space in the fall.

 It’s a remarkable comeback, given that the former GMAC Insurance Building had been vacant for nearly four years until early 2018.
 It had threatened to become downtown’s largest real-estate white elephant.

-Flow Automotive Cos. is the anchor tenant, taking floors 14 to 18 and about 90,000 square feet of space for its workforce of about 140 people.
+Flow Automotive Cos. is the anchor tenant, taking floors 14 to 18 and about 90,000 square feet of space for its workforce of about 140 of its 875 employees in the county.
 Local business leader and entrepreneur Don Flow is the visionary for the entire renovation project.

 Flow 500 West Fifth LLC spent $6.15 million to buy the property from Slate Winston Holdings Inc., according to the Forsyth County Register of Deeds.

 Flywheel is taking the eighth floor of the tower, moving from the Center for Design Innovation in the southern district of Wake Forest Innovation Quarter on the opposite side of downtown.

 Teall Capital Partners, a private-equity firm, announced Thursday that it will occupy the entire 12th floor with its operations.

 Teall debuted in October 2017, led by local entrepreneur Ben Sutton Jr., with a focus on company acquisitions in the sports and entertainment industries.

 Sutton is the chairman of Teall Investments LLC, which has operations in Winston-Salem, Atlanta and San Francisco.
 Among Teall’s first-year acquisitions are Dyehard Fan Supply, Riddle & Bloom, Sunshine Beverages and Tailgate Guys.